-As leaders we can choose to survive, or we can choose to thrive.
-These are two starkly different mindsets.
+As leaders, we can choose to survive or we can choose to thrive.
+Yet, these are two starkly different mindsets.
 The first says “This is unprecedented.
-We don’t know what’s going to happen, so now is not the time to taking any risks.
+We don’t know what’s going to happen, so now is not the time to take any risks at all.
 We need to consolidate.
 Hunker down.
 Cancel innovation.
 Conserve cash.
-Wait for certainty and ride out the storm.
-Once it blows over, we’ll emerge unscathed – ready to crank the innovation handle again.”
-It sounds safe, sensible, and the responsible thing to do.
+We will cower away, wait for certainty to return and ride out the storm.
+Then, once it blows over, we’ll emerge unscathed – ready to crank the innovation handle again.”
+On one hand, it sounds safe, sensible, and the responsible thing to do.

-The world needs more pioneers of change, people who are willing to intentionally, and thoughtfully, disrupt the status quo of deep-seated problem arenas.
+Right now, the world needs more pioneers of change – people who are willing to intentionally, and thoughtfully, disrupt the status quo of deep-seated problem arenas.
 Innovation is useful for iterating at the edges, but what the world is crying out for is creative changemakers who have the critical, cognitive, and practical tools to understand, intervene, and activate positive impacts globally.
 If we want to overcome the systemic issues behind today’s problems, then we need to change the thinking that led to them to begin with.
-Our current worldview warps how we relate to ourselves, each other and the world around us, and it’s this skewed mindset that creates system frailties.
-It’s this out-dated worldview that creates the symptoms of the day.
-To deal only with symptoms while leaving underlying causes unacknowledged is no recipe for the wise or urgent.
+Our current worldview warps how we relate to ourselves, each other, and the world around us.
+It is this skewed mindset that creates system frailties.
+This outdated worldview is what creates the symptoms of the day.
+To deal only with symptoms, while leaving underlying causes unacknowledged, is no recipe for the wise or urgent.

 “A bad system will beat a good person every time.”

 – W. Edwards Deming

 The Mechanistic Worldview